sockeqwe/website-old/_posts/2015-06-24-sqlbrite-dao.md

 tags: [android, software-architecture, annotation-processing]
 ---

-Earlier this year, one day before Valentine's day to be precise, I had the glorious idea to surprise my lovely girlfriend with a special android app.
+Earlier this year, one day before Valentine's day to be precise, I had the glorious idea to surprise my lovely girlfriend with a special android app on Valentine's day.
 Who said computer science can't be romantic?

 The idea was simple: I wanted to build an android app that imitates and looks like [Tinder](https://play.google.com/store/apps/details?id=com.tinder&hl=de) but instead of displaying real people nearby, I faked everything so that only my profile gets displayed so she only can choose me.
 Nearly everything was hard coded except the messaging part.
 To save time and effort I didn't want to build my own backend to store messages and provide a REST api.
 Instead I decided to use GCM to send and deliver chat messages form my girlfriend's phone to my phone and vice versa.
 That required to store the received chat messages on a local SQLite database on the users device.
 Therefore a database library was needed.